martincusack979/fundanalysis-assesment/README.md

 Exercise 1 : Create box plots on a single set of axes for all five experiments in the morley data set.

-Exercise 2 :

-Exercise 3 :

-Exercise 1 : Create box plots on a single set of axes for all five experiments in the morley data set.
+Exercise 2 : Create box plots for all of the numerical variables in Fisher's Iris Data Set.

-This section of the module...
+Exercise 3 : Adapt above code & plots so that the overall plot is inversely propertional and individual groups are directly proportional.